 Gmail vs Outlook Pricing

-Takeaway: Outlook is a bit cheaper
+Takeaway: Outlook is a tiny bit cheaper for its entry-level plan

 Comprehensive and commitment-free business email